Haughton, Staffordshire

+Description

 A small and peaceful rural village, Haughton contains 2 public houses, The Shropshire and The Bell.
 The population of the civil parish at the 2011 census was 1,082.
 In the centre of the village situated on the main road is Haughton church, alongside which is the Old Village School (now a bed and breakfast).
 The new school is set back from the main road and caters for pupils between the ages of 5 and 11.
 The village offers a selection of shops: a recently refurbished and combined Post Office, General Store and Newsagents, hairdressers, and Fish & Chip shop and a farm shop.

 Red Lion Farm of Haughton is a local distributor of high quality ice-creams, which are widely recognised throughout the county.
 The ice-cream is produced fresh on-site by house-owned Jersey Cows, which inhabit the farm along with a number of other animals, including Alpacas.
 A caravan site is also situated on the farm premises, becoming very popular during early summer periods.

 Haughton is widely known for its Christmas lights.
 Every year some of the village's most impressive houses have donation boxes outside them in order to raise money for charity.
 More information on this subject can be found on the Haughton home page, along with pictures of the most involved houses.

 St. Giles church is in the centre of the village.
 And the nearby school often use the Church on religious occasions.
 The church is mainly 15th and 16th centuries, but religious activities date further back in the village.

 Haughton in 1086

-Haughton was recorded in the Domesday Book in 1086.
+Haughton was recorded in the Domesday Book.
 It was recorded as being in the hundred of Cuttlestone and the county of Staffordshire.
 According to the Domesday Book, Haughton boasted 14 households and was made up of 6 villagers, 7 smallholders and 1 slave.
-Annually the village was worth £1 and 10 shillings (30 shillings total) to its Lord; in modern terms this would be roughly £3,000 per year - however it is worth noting that currency conversion is difficult to do over the course of over 900 years and that this value is not necessarily accurate.
+The village was worth £1 and 10 shillings (30 shillings total) to its Lord each year; in modern terms this would be roughly £3,000 per year.